 Each year, AAAS Leshner Fellows were selected from disciplines at the nexus of an important science-society issue.
 They convened for a week of intensive public engagement and science communication training and public engagement plan development.
 In addition to their individual plan, they are undertook collaborative projects with one or more other fellows over the course of the year.

 AAAS Leshner Fellows returned to their institutions with a renewed commitment to develop and implement public engagement activities, train and mentor other scientists in their communities, and promote public engagement within their institutions.
 Visit About the Leshner Leadership Institute for more information about the program, and see the Faces of the Fellowship document for highlights of past fellows' public engagement activities.

-Over the program’s five years, Leshner Fellows have collectively engaged tens of thousands of people through their engagement activities.
-The fellows have also built public engagement capacity within their scientific institutions, disciplines, networks, and communities, including through sharing what they have learned in their work as AAAS Leshner Fellows with hundreds of their students and colleagues.
-Beginning this year and through spring 2022, AAAS will be synthesizing the work of the last five years, including developing and disseminating lessons learned from the program, and resources on the challenges and opportunities for public engagement arising out of the COVID-19 pandemic and efforts to address structural racism in science.
+Over the program’s five years, Leshner Fellows collectively engaged tens of thousands of people through their engagement activities.
+The fellows also built public engagement capacity within their scientific institutions, disciplines, networks, and communities, including through sharing what they have learned in their work as AAAS Leshner Fellows with hundreds of their students and colleagues.
+AAAS recently completed an evaluation of the program: see the executive summary and full report here.